twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 COLLECT_GCC_OPTIONS='-O0' '-g' '-v' '-march=rv64imafdc' '-mabi=lp64d'
 {% endhighlight %}

 I realize that even in a shortened form this is still a lot to look at, so let me explain what's going on here.
-On our first line, `gcc` is executing a program called `collect2`, passing along various arguments (`../crt0.o`, `../crtbegin.o`, `../crtend.o`, and more), and various flags (`-lgcc`, `--start-group`, etc).
+On our first line, `gcc` is executing a program called `collect2`, passing along various arguments (`crt0.o`, `crtbegin.o`, `crtend.o`, and more), and various flags (`-lgcc`, `--start-group`, etc).
 We can read about [what collect2 is here](https://gcc.gnu.org/onlinedocs/gccint/Collect2.html) - in short, `collect2` arranges various initialization functions at start time by making one or more linking passes.

 Knowing this, we see that GCC is linking multiple different `crt` object files with the code we wrote.
 As you might guess, `crt` stands for "C runtime".
 You [can read in detail what each crt is for here](https://stackoverflow.com/a/27786892/2421349), but in our case we care the most about `crt0`, which has one very important job:

 > This object [crt0] is expected to contain the `_start` symbol, which takes care of bootstrapping the initial execution of the program.

-This bootstrapping of initial execution includes important tasks such as setting up the stack frame, passing along command line arguments, and calling into `main`.
+What exactly this bootstrapping of initial execution is depends on the platform in question, but generally it includes important tasks such as setting up the stack frame, passing along command line arguments, and calling into `main`.
 Yes, we have _finally_ answered the question posed at the beginning of this section - it is `_start` who calls into our `main` function!

 ### Finding our stack

 We've solved one mystery, but you might be wondering how this gets us any closer to our original goal of being able to step through our simple C program with `gdb`.
 There are a few problems we have left to address, but the first we have has to do with the way `crt0` is setting up our stack.

-`gcc` links a default `crt0` based on several factors, namely:
+As we saw above, `gcc` links a default `crt0` unless told to do otherwise.
+This default `crt0` is selected based on several factors, namely:

 * [Target triplet](https://wiki.osdev.org/Target_Triplet), which follows the structure of `machine-vendor-operatingsystem`.
 For us, this is `riscv64-unknown-elf`
 * Target ISA, `rv64imafdc`